 The myth is applied to individuals and groups of voters, with many on the populist left inclined to believe Tories are more selfish or spiteful than left-wingers.
 But it also applies to causes, institutions and policies, with the private sector or the police or the USA often automatically see as the enemy.

 The Dark Knight is explicitly built on the idea of the political spectrum as a moral scale.
 It’s not a scale running from ‘right to wrong’, from ‘wise to foolish’ or even from ‘sane to mad’.
-It runs from ‘generous to selfish’ and from 'decent to spiteful'.
+It runs from ‘generous to selfish’ and from 'decent to cruel'.

 This is important, explaining why the myth leads to approaches based on conflict rather than persuasion.
 A politics framed as a battle between benevolence and wickedness has far more potential for divisions or even violence than a dispute between right or wrong.
 As soon as a disagreement occurs, it becomes a question of character, ushering people into moral tribes, categorising policy questions as good and evil, and taking us from spectrum to binary.
-There is no middle ground.

 Many of the populist left’s greatest ethical failings stem from the Dark Knight’s capacity to turn good intentions into harmful outcomes.
-This applies whether we’re talking about the USSR’s descent into totalitarianism, or about abuse and anti-Semitism in the contemporary British Labour Party.
+This applies whether we’re talking about the USSR’s descent into totalitarianism, or about abuse and anti-Semitism in the British Labour Party.

 As different as these phenomena are, the underlying narratives are the same, based on a fight with opponents who are deemed to be bad people.
 The Dark Knight is thus the founding father of many of the populist left’s worst vices, both mild and extreme: sanctimony, dogma, sectarianism, hostility to democracy, collective guilt, extremism, etc.

 The focus of this myth is on ‘the powerful’, a group who allegedly coordinate with one another to oppress or silence the population.
-This sometimes overlaps with the Dark Knight, but the analysis is different.
-The core emphasis is on power and society, not on values and morals.
+(This sometimes overlaps with the Dark Knight, but the analysis is different.
+The core emphasis is on power and society, not on values and morals).

 The Puppet Master myth is an overstatement of power, not an observation that it exists at all.
 We are, of course, all subject to government power.
 The very fact that the law exists demonstrates this.